2 lbs fresh blue mussels

 1 Tbsp flour

-1. Rinse the fresh mussels
+1. Rinse the fresh blue mussels in tap water.

 2. Cook angel-hair pasta.
 Drain, then toss with olive oil.
 Put pasta in large serving dish and keep warm.